 - 1 small zucchini, diced

-- 1 1/2 cups your choice of macaroni pasta (see my gluten free suggestion in post above)
+- 1 1/2 cups your choice of macaroni or penne pasta (see my gluten free suggestion in post above)

-- 1/8 tsp cayenne pepper, or more if you like more of a kick
+- 1/8 teaspoon cayenne pepper, or more if you like more of a kick

 - Freshly ground pepper